Influence of atomic-scale defects on coherent phonon excitations by THz near fields in an STM: Introduction

-Despite these advances, the excitation and detection of intrinsic, long-range coherent optical phonons using THz-STM has remained elusive.
-A key requirement for their efficient excitation by a THz pulse is a (transient) dipole moment that can couple to the electric field.
-Semiconducting substrates are ideal candidates for these experiments as they typically exhibit tip- and field-induced band bending at the surface with subsequent (transient) dipoles due to inefficient screening \cite{wijnheijmer_single_2011}.
 Here, we use the near-field THz enhancement in the nanocavity of an STM tip and a semiconducting 2H-\ch{MoTe2} surface to locally excite and detect coherent phonon modes.
 Surface symmetry breaking and tip- and field-induced band bending allow us to address phonon modes that are forbidden in the bulk.
 Even more interestingly, we observe that atomic defects modify the intensity of the excited modes in the phonon spectral density.
-We attribute the selective enhancement to local band bending in the presence of the defect and speculate that enabling local excitations may be used to efficiently drive phase transitions.
+We attribute the selective enhancement to different transient dipoles in the presence of the defects due to transient charging in response to the local band bending.